devemio/docker-color-output/README.md

 # Docker color output

-This package allows you to run Docker commands and get a color output.
+This package allows you to run Docker commands and get color output.

 ## Requirements